Problem Solving Treatment for Depression

 The trial information does not specify whether you need to stop taking your current medications.
 It is best to discuss this with the trial coordinators or your healthcare provider.

-What data supports the effectiveness of the treatment Problem Solving Treatment Aid (PST-Aid) for depression?
+What prior data suggests that the Problem Solving Treatment Aid (PST-Aid) is safe for use in depression treatment?

 Patrick Raue, PhD